Protecting Your Family from Fleas

 Flea Biology and How Fleas Spread

-Found on most wildlife the Cat Flea feeds on opossums, foxes, skunks, coyotes and other species found in our environment.
+Found in most wildlife the Cat Flea feeds on opossums, foxes, skunks, coyotes, and other species found in our environment.
 Feral cats are one of the most prominent carriers and distributors of fleas and flea eggs.
 Eggs are smooth and not glued to any surface.
 Eggs drop freely as the host moves across your yard.
-Female fleas can lay up to 450 eggs in their adult life span of 2 to 3 months, and the host may have hundreds feeding, and laying eggs.
+Female fleas can lay up to 450 eggs in their adult life span of 2 to 3 months, and the host may have hundreds of feeding, and laying eggs.

 Fleas Getting Into Your Home

-Its during this time your pets are most vulnerable.
+It's during this time your pets are most vulnerable.
 Fleas can jump up to 8” vertically and 15” laterally.
-With hooks and barbs on their legs they can easily hold onto the new host.
+With hooks and barbs on their legs, they can easily hold onto the new host.
 Their slim physique allows them to slink down between the fur.
 Once at the skin the flea will begin the process of feeding and laying eggs.
 Unlike other insects requiring a blood meal, both the male and female fleas feed from the host.

 Controlling Fleas with Professional Pest Control

 Using a professional to treat the exterior of your home with the proper combination of treatments specifically designed for the time of year and weather conditions will significantly reduce flea activity around your home.
-Homes treated by Pest Pros Pest Solutions will never have lasting flea issue even when wildlife frequent your yard.
+Homes treated by Pest Pros Pest Solutions will never have lasting flea issues even when wildlife frequent your yard.

 Smith, Eric H., Whitman, Richard C., (2007) NPMA Field Guide to Structural Pests, 3.3.1 – 3.3.3